JasonDevBuilds/J-ARTS/index.md

 ### Game Jolt

-All games will be hosted on Game Jolt or possibly itch.io [gamejolt](https://gamejolt.com/)
+All games will be hosted on [Game Jolt] or possibly itch.io (https://gamejolt.com/)

 ### Support or Contact